 - Database Migration Service

-Very well known service and interesting webinar.
+Very well-known service and an interesting webinar.
 The only point to highlight is the extensive catalogue of sources and destinations.

 - SAP Workloads